-It is the intent of the GeorgeFox University libraries to comply with the copyright law (Title 17, U.S.Code).
+George Fox University libraries strive to comply with all aspects of copyright law (Title 17, U.S.Code).

-In order to place duplicated materials on reserve in the library, either:
+To place duplicated materials on reserve in the library, either:

 - Copyright permission must be gained from the holder of the copyright, or

-- The materials must comply with the Fair Use provision of federal copyright law.
+- The materials must comply with the Fair Use provision of federal copyright law

 Fair Use and the Library, section 107 of Title 17 of US Code

-- The nature of the copyrighted work.
+- Nature of the copyrighted work

 "While fair use is intended to apply to teaching, research, and other such activities, a crucial point is that educational purposes alone do not make a use fair."

 License Compliance Policy

-GFU Libraries Course Reserves Guidelines for Faculty
+Course Reserves Guidelines for Faculty

-Copies of Creative works (such as fine art, novels, even including all unpublished manuscripts of any kind) are held to stricter compliance guidelines.
-Use of such materials will be determined on a case-by-case basis.Guidelines for consideration for Course Reserves for copyrighted materials:
+Copies of creative works (fine art, novels, unpublished manuscripts, etc.) are held to stricter compliance guidelines.
+Use of such materials will be determined on a case-by-case basis.

 - In-print titles:

-- Out of Print titles:
+- Out-of-Print titles:

 - Journal Articles from print subscriptions: